Start9Labs/documentation/site/source/user-manual/backups/backup-mount.rst

     .. figure:: /_static/images/backups/backup-mount.png
         :width: 60%

-    The terminal will print the directory where your backup is now mounted.
+    The terminal will print the directory where your decrypted backup is now mounted.

 #. `ls` the directory to inspect it, and continue any other operations necessary: